charkour/zundo/README.md

 ## First create a store with undo middleware

 This returns the familiar store accessible by a hook!
-But now your store tacks past actions.
+But now your store tracks past actions.

 ```tsx
 import create from 'zustand';